Table of Contents[Hide][Show]

 - Over 44% of the urban living Swiss children exhibited an allergic reaction.

-- Only 7% of the primarily raw milk drinking Amish farm children had an allergic reaction.
+- Only 7% of primarily raw milk drinking Amish children had an allergic reaction.

-This study comes on the heels of the 2011 Gabriella study which found that:
+This study reinforces the results of the 2011 Gabriella study which found lower asthma rates as well.

 Should parents eager to provide their children with maximum lifelong vibrant health wait for these studies to occur?